ModeMonkey/AirBnB_Seattle_Analysis/README.md

 License: CC0: Public Domain<br>

-Achnowledgement: This dataset is part of Airbnb Inside, and the original source can be found here: [http://insideairbnb.com/get-the-data/](http://insideairbnb.com/get-the-data/)<br>
+Acknowledgement: This dataset is part of Airbnb Inside, and the original source can be found here: [http://insideairbnb.com/get-the-data/](http://insideairbnb.com/get-the-data/)<br>